🔥 BitDegree partnered with Ogvio - a free international money transfer service! Sign up now & grab Rewards! 🎁

 Bitfinex fees: a screenshot of Bybit homepage.

-Like Bitfinex, Bybit has implemented a tiered fee structure: there are 6 VIP tiers and 6 additional Pro tiers, the latter category featuring inverse fees (or rebates) for futures trading.
+Like Bitfinex before, Bybit has implemented a tiered fee structure: there are 6 VIP tiers and 6 additional Pro tiers, the latter category featuring inverse fees (or rebates) for futures trading.
 Which tier you’re on is determined by your 30-day trading volume, but there’s no option to get on the VIP system by holding the exchange’s official token, since Bybit doesn’t have one.

 Bitfinex fees: a screenshot of Bybit's features.